ORWH Celebrates 30th Anniversary

 Notwithstanding these gains, more work needs to be done.
 Guided by the 2019–2023 Trans-NIH Strategic Plan for Women’s Health Research, ORWH programs and trans-NIH collaborations and the NIH institutes and centers are advancing the health of women through science.

 ORWH programs and partnerships are addressing the persistent barriers that prevent women from advancing in biomedical careers.
 For example, ORWH, the National Science Foundation, and the L’Oréal Corporate Foundation are co-sponsors of the National Academies of Sciences, Engineering, and Medicine (NASEM) study on women’s underrepresentation in scientific careers.
-(NASEM’s final report will be examined at a March 19 NIH-hosted symposium.)

 2020 also is a milestone year for Building Interdisciplinary Research Careers in Women’s Health (BIRCWH); our signature mentored career-development program has produced hundreds of women’s health researchers, as well as important interdisciplinary research.

 These efforts are helping to bring talented, inspired, and inspiring women into biomedicine to address the most challenging problems and issues.